qinghaoh/qinghaoh.github.io/_posts/2022-08-29-system-design.markdown

 Synchronous replication can be requested by `WAIT` command when absolutely needed.
 There's still a possibility that acknowledged writes get lost during a failover, so it doesn't ensure strong consistency. however the probability is very low.

-Master sends a stream of commands to the replica to keep it updated when: client writes, keys expired or evicted, any other action chaning the master dataset
+Master sends a stream of commands to the replica to keep it updated when:
+* client writes
+* keys expired or evicted
+* any other action changing the master dataset

 Every time the link breaks, the replica will automatically reconnect to the master and proceed with a partial resynchronization (obatin the part of the stream of commands it missed during the disconnection).